By Peter Carey

 The Iranian fatwa issued against him left him in hiding under police protection.
 Although the novel was shortlisted, literary prizes suddenly seemed to belong to a parallel universe.

-Winner The Booker Prize 1988
+Winner of The Booker Prize 1988

 By David Lodge